-Orange Center strives to develop productive citizens who have a general knowledge and appreciation of the world around them.
-Our goals are to encourage students to accept responsibilities as members of a group, to promote and create a lifelong enjoyment of learning, to meet the needs of the individual students rather than just the individual class, and to produce students capable of creative and imaginative thought.
+Orange Center strives to develop productive citizens with a general knowledge and appreciation of the world around them.
+Our goals are to encourage students to accept responsibilities as members of a group, to promote and create a lifelong enjoyment of learning, to meet the needs of each students and to produce students capable of creative and imaginative thought.